We've pioneered machine learning for eCommerce that overcomes data, personalisation, and merchandising problems - making Loop54 unique.

 We expose the model your product catalogue, one product at a time

 The Loop54 algorithm creates ‘neurons’ that are independent of your products.
-A neuron is where information about each new product is stored
+A neuron is where information about each new product type is stored

 If a product appears which is very different from the previously seen products, Loop54 creates and stimulates a new ‘neuron’ somewhere else in the model